Hardening always feels like freedom until the door locks behind you.

 The Mercy That Is Not Offered

 This is the terrifying implication: if you are hardened, God may leave you hardened.
-"Therefore God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness" (2 Thessalonians 2:11-12, NIV).
+"For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness" (2 Thessalonians 2:11-12).

 You do not know if you are one of the hardened or one of the elect.
 You cannot know.
 But you know this: every refusal of God's grace makes reversal less likely.
 Every "no" to the Spirit hardens your will further.
 Every dismissal of mercy confirms your trajectory.
 At some point—and no one knows when—the point of no return passes.
 The heart becomes unmeltable.
 The will becomes permanent.